 Notion’s security is great, but Obsidian lets you store data locally

 Obsidian also stores all your notes locally on your device and not in cloud storage, which is a rarity these days.
 That means they are truly yours, and if, one day, you decide you don’t want to use Obsidian, you will still have all your notes.
+Plus, you don’t have to bother with data deletion requests or worry about losing your data in case of app malfunction.

 To ensure your data is secure, Notion:

-• Complies with GDPR, SOC 2 Type 2, and ISO 27001, and more.
+- Complies with GDPR, SOC 2 Type II, and ISO 27001, and more.

 You can export your entire workspace from Notion and also ask Notion to delete your data.
 But these are additional steps you need to take to have more control over your data, which Obsidian solves simply by letting you store everything on your device.
-As someone who puts high value on privacy, I prefer Obsidian’s way of handling user data.

 However, if you have Obsidian Sync, your data is stored on Obsidian servers, which use AES-256 encryption to secure your data and offer:

-• End-to-end encryption — all data is encrypted going in and out of your device and can be accessed only with your encryption key.
+- End-to-end encryption — All data is encrypted going in and out of your device and can be accessed only with your encryption key.

-• Managed encryption — in this case, Obsidian manages your encryption password so that you don’t have to remember it.
+- Managed encryption — In this case, Obsidian manages your encryption password so that you don’t have to remember it.

-Notion vs Obsidian: Which is better?
+Notion vs Obsidian: Which one is better?

 A simple answer doesn’t exist — it all depends on what you need.

-Obsidian is the app for you if:
+Obsidian is the app for you if you want to:

-• You don’t want to share personal information with the app.
+- Avoid sharing personal information with the app.

-• You’re looking for AI assistance in your writing.
+- Get AI assistance in your writing,

-• You want to publish pages on the web for free.
+- Publish pages on the web for free.

 Need a more task-oriented tool than Obsidian or Notion?
 Try Plaky